 - Potato starch

-- Coat the chicken with potato starch
+- Coat with potato starch or a mix of flour and starch.

-▶Cook karaage and onigiri at local’s home
+▶ Cook karaage and onigiri at local’s home

-10. Yakizakana (焼き魚)
+13. Yakizakana (焼き魚)

-Yakizakana refers to grilled fish, often one of the essential elements for traditional Japanese-style meals which are often served in Japanese ryokans.
-Almost any kind of fish can be used for yakizakana but salmon is the most popular one which adds a bright orange color to the table.
+Yakizakana refers to grilled fish, often one of the essential elements for traditional Japanese-style meals which are typically served in Japanese ryokans.
+Almost any kind of fish can be used for yakizakana but salmon is the most popular one which adds a bright coral-orange color to the table.
 The recipe is too simple to mention: just grill the fish until it gets completely cooked!
 It is best to season the fish with salt and pepper beforehand, and start to grill with the side of skin!

 Yakizakana Recipe